-Question: Is the Vadose zone being tracked?
-Woodard & Curran has not tracked the Vadose zone because it is very expensive, and those Answer: costs could be avoided by tracking groundwater levels.
-Question: Why was five years of storage was chosen for the Margin of Operational Flexibility?
-Five years is the approximate length of a drought period; however, this is a Answer: subjective value that can be changed.
-Question: Is the same rationale is needed for every representative well?
-No and that is why they are looking at suggesting the use of management areas.
-Answer: Question: Can the minimum threshold be set based on how much water is in each well?
-That is possible.
-Using the "shallowest well method" for setting minimum thresholds does not Answer: work as well in canyons or areas with elevation changes.
-Question: Is there a potential that the GSP can be produced by 2020 without management actions?
-Answer: Management actions will be addressed in the GSP.
-Question: What minimum thresholds will be applied to each representative well?
-Woodard & Curran will present recommended thresholds for the SAC to review, which will Answer: ultimately go to the CBGSA Board for approval.
+- Answer: No and that is why they are looking at suggesting the use of management areas. - Question: Can the minimum threshold be set based on how much water is in each well? - Answer: That is possible.
+Using the "shallowest well method" for setting minimum thresholds does not work as well in canyons or areas with elevation changes. - Question: Is there a potential that the GSP can be produced by 2020 without management actions? - Answer: Management actions will be addressed in the GSP. - Question: What minimum thresholds will be applied to each representative well? - Answer: Woodard & Curran will present recommended thresholds for the SAC to review, which will ultimately go to the CBGSA Board for approval.